-Below are some of the original critical concepts that Lisa has introduced in her work that have become part of cultural discourse, used by other researchers, writers, activists and practitioners.
+Below are some of the original critical concepts that Lisa has introduced in her work that have become part of cultural discourse, used by other researchers, writers, activists, professionals, and practitioners.

 An identity category violation occurs when a person belonging to a given social group displays views, beliefs or values that are at odds with the assumptions we have about people in that group (such as a lesbian feminist who holds far-right views; a child who commits acts of violence; an immigrant with anti-immigration views).
 The identity category violation shows up the instability of the system by which we think we can predict individual conviction on the basis of group belonging.